 Memorial Day Weekend

-The Big Bear Lake Grill N Chill BBQ Festival will take place Memorial Day Weekend - Saturday, May 29 and Sunday, May 30 - at the Bartlett Events Area in the Village of Big Bear Lake.
+- The Big Bear Lake Grill N Chill BBQ festival takes place Memorial Day Weekend at the Bartlett Events Area in The Village.
 This event features a KCBS BBQ State Championship Cook-Off, Live Music, Craft Brews, and much more!

 Itineraries For Every Type of Adventure Seeker